camunda/camunda/docs/src/kubernetes/installing-helm.md

 In this section we are going to install all the available Zeebe components inside a Kubernetes Cluster.
 Notice that this Kubernetes cluster can have already running services and Zeebe is going to installed just as another set of services.

 ```
-> helm install --name <RELEASE NAME> zeebe/zeebe-full
+> helm install <RELEASE NAME> zeebe/zeebe-full
 ```

-> Note: change <RELEASE NAME> with a name of your choice
+> Note: change <RELEASE NAME> with a name of your choice or use `--generate-name` option instead
 > Notice that you can add the `-n` flag to specify in which Kubernetes namespace the components should be installed.

 Installing all the components in a cluster requires all the Docker images to be downloaded to the remote cluster, depending on which Cloud Provider you are using, the amount of time that it will take to fetch all the images will vary.